This post may contain affiliate links. Learn more.

 - Some say it takes too long to take effect

-There are a lot of beard dyes available but not all of them can claim that to be made of natural ingredients.
+There are a lot of beard dyes available, but not all of them can claim to be made of natural ingredients.

 What Blackbeard for Men Formula X is, however, is an instant brush-on color that saves you the time and hassle of mixing up and applying beard dye.

-OK, maybe not, but we’re only interested in how Blackbeard for Men Formula X works on your beard to remove signs of aging.
-And it works well enough that plenty of reviewers on Amazon gives it a solid thumb’s up.
+OK, maybe not, but we’re only interested in how Blackbeard for Men Formula X works on your beard to remove signs of aging, and it works well enough that plenty of reviewers on Amazon gives it a solid thumb’s up.

-Blackbeard for Men is versatile enough to use on your beard, sideburns, and mustache; in fact, it’s specially designed for a man’s facial hair.
-But you can even use it on your eyebrows if you so desire.
+Blackbeard for Men is versatile enough to use on your beard, sideburns, and mustache; in fact, it’s specially designed for a man’s facial hair, but you can even use it on your eyebrows, if you so desire.

 The ammonia smell from many dyes is a turn-off to some users, while the chemical base can result in itchy, irritated skin.

 You can even use it to fill in gaps in your beard, which makes it ideal for men with thinner beards or stubble.

 Of course, without harmful chemicals and other nasty stuff, Blackbeard for Men Formula X is ideal for men with sensitive skin or men who are prone to skin allergies.

-Blackbeard Formula X is for daily use and one application should keep you covered for up to 12 hours.
+Blackbeard Formula X is for daily use, and one application should keep you covered for up to 12 hours.